Once you make the decision to start a dairy distribution business, there are several steps to follow before you can legally operate.

 Please note that it is an offence under the Dairy Act 2000 to commence operations prior to the licence being issued by Dairy Food Safety Victoria.

-Once a completed licence application (form and payment where applicable) has been received by DFSV, a food safety manager will contact you to discuss your application and the submission of your food safety program, and the process for becoming approved, which will include a site inspection.
+Once a completed licence application (form and payment where applicable) has been received by DFSV, a food safety manager will contact you to discuss your application.

 The one-off application fee for new dairy distributor licences is $190.00